openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_integration.rst

  Service name: vmcluster2
  Datastore regex: .*
  Deploy cluster
+ Run OSTF

+**Expected result**

- Run OSTFCluster should be deployed and all OSTF test cases should be passed.
+Cluster should be deployed and all OSTF test cases should be passed besides exceptions that are described in Limitation section of Test plan.

 TC-032: Deploy cluster with Fuel NSXv plugin and Ceph for Glance and Cinder.
 -----------------------------------------------------------------------------